thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/action-nodes.md

 ![image](/images/user-guide/rule-engine-2-0/nodes/action-create-alarm.png)

 This Node tries to load latest Alarm with configured **Alarm Type** for Message Originator.
-If **Uncleared** Alarm exist, then this Alarm will be updated, otherwise new Alarm will be created.
+If **Uncleared** Alarm exist, then this Alarm will be updated, otherwise a new Alarm will be created.

 Node Configuration: